-Alert Description Potential Causes Possible Remedies JournalNode process This host-level alert is triggered if the individual JournalNode process cannot The JournalNode process is down or not responding.
-Check if the JournalNode process be established to be up and listening on
+Alert Description Potential Causes Possible Remedies • 55 The JournalNode process is down or not responding.
+Check if the JournalNode process

 Alert Description Potential Causes Possible Remedies the network for the configured critical threshold, given in seconds.
-The JournalNode is not down but is not listening to the correct network port/address.
+The JournalNode is not down but is not listening to the correct network port/ address.
 NameNode High Availability Health This service-level alert is triggered if either the Active NameNode or Standby NameNode are not running.
 The Active, Standby or both NameNode processes are down.
-On each host running NameNode check for any errors in the logs (/log/hadoop/hdfs/) and restart th NameNode host/process using A Web.
-On each host running NameNode the netstat-tuplpn command to othe NameNode process is bound correct network port.
+On each host running NameNode check for any errors in the logs (/ log/hadoop/hdfs/) and restart th NameNode host/process using A Web.
+On each host running NameNode the netstat-tuplpn command to o the NameNode process is bound correct network port.
 ZooKeeper Failover Controller process This alert is triggered if the ZooKeeper Failover Controller process cannot be confirmed to be up and listening on the network.
 The ZKFC process is down or not responding.
 Check if the ZKFC process is runn